One of the longest cold-air outbreaks in decades is about to get even colder, with record temps as far south as Florida

 Continued cold in storm’s aftermath

-More than 350,000 homes and businesses in the South caught in the cold’s vice-like grip have no power as of Wednesday, according to PowerOutage.us.
-Some have been without it for four days following the storm.
+More than 250,000 homes and businesses in the South caught in the cold’s vice-like grip have no power as of Thursday, according to PowerOutage.us.
+Some have been without it for five days following the storm.

 It’ll be a race against the clock to restore power here before even colder temperatures hit.